Course Enrollment and Schedule Change Procedures

 Students may change to audit status beginning the first day of the semester through the first seven days of classes, provided such change leaves them properly enrolled.
 This change requires the signature of the instructor and advisor.

-A student may change status in a course to or from pass/D/fail only through the end of the sixth week of classes.
+A student may change status in a course to or from pass/D/fail only through the end of the eighth week of classes.
 Students are specifically required to maintain a consistent grading option over both halves of a year long course.
 This change requires the signature of the instructor and advisor.

 For more information see the Grades and Credit section.